How to Back Up a WooCommerce Database (3 Easy Methods for 2026)

 How do I back up my WooCommerce store?

-You can back up your WooCommerce site by creating a package with Duplicator.
-Feel free to include everything in your e-commerce store or limit it to just a database-only backup.
+You can back up your WooCommerce site with Duplicator.
+Include everything in your e-commerce store or limit it to just a database-only backup.
 After the backup is created, download it.

 Alternatives: Other backup/restore plugins include UpdraftPlus, BlogVault, BackupBuddy, and Jetpack.